Multi-storey Building Under Construction In Kinoo Caves In [Photos]

-A multi-storey building that was under construction in Muthiga, Kinoo area, Kiambu County, has collapsed.
+A five-storey building that was under construction in Muthiga, Kinoo area, Kiambu County, has collapsed.

-The residential building under construction by a company identified as Stable Engineers LTD caved in on Sunday.
+The residential building under construction by a company identified as Stable Engineers LTD caved in last night and could come tumbling down any moment.

-In photos seen by Kahawa Tungu, the building leaned on adjacent buildings threatening their stability.
+In photos seen by Kahawa Tungu, the building leaned on adjacent building — Crestwood Apartments — threatening its stability.

+Also Read: One Killed, Several Injured After Building Collapses in Parklands [Video]

+Police are on the ground leading evacuation efforts to avert a tragedy.

 Kiambu County has been on the spot recently over similar incidents.